 Generic Name: flurbiprofen

-Note: This document contains side effect information about flurbiprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Ansaid.
+Note: This page contains information about the side effects of flurbiprofen.
+Some of the dosage forms included on this document may not apply to the brand name Ansaid.

-Some side effects of Ansaid may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Ansaid may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to flurbiprofen: oral capsule extended release, oral tablet

 Along with its needed effects, some unwanted effects may be caused by flurbiprofen (the active ingredient contained in Ansaid).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking flurbiprofen:Less common